Hudson's Bay Company: 17th century history

-18th century
+18th century history

 With the ending of the Nine Years' War in 1697, and the War of the Spanish Succession in 1713 with the signing of the Treaty of Utrecht, France had made substantial concessions.
 Among the treaty's many provisions, it required France to relinquish all claims to Great Britain on the Hudson Bay, which again became a British possession.
 (The Kingdom of Great Britain had been established following the union of Scotland and England in 1707).

-After the treaty, the HBC built Prince of Wales Fort, a stone star fort at the mouth of the nearby Churchill River.In 1782, during the American Revolutionary War, a French squadron under Jean-François de Galaup, comte de Lapérouse captured and demolished York Factory and Prince of Wales Fort in support of the American rebels.
+After the treaty, the HBC built Prince of Wales Fort, a stone star fort at the mouth of the nearby Churchill River.
+In 1782, during the American Revolutionary War, a French squadron under Jean-François de Galaup, comte de Lapérouse captured and demolished York Factory and Prince of Wales Fort in support of the American rebels.

-In its trade with native peoples, Hudson's Bay Company exchanged wool blankets, called Hudson's Bay point blankets, for the beaver pelts trapped by aboriginal hunters.
+In its trade with Indigenous peoples, Hudson's Bay Company exchanged wool blankets, called Hudson's Bay point blankets, for the beaver pelts trapped by Indigenous hunters.
 By 1700, point blankets accounted for more than 60 per cent of the trade.
 The number of indigo stripes (a.k.a. points) woven into the blankets identified its finished size.
 A long-held misconception is that the number of stripes was related to its value in beaver pelts.

 A parallel may be drawn between the HBC's control over Rupert's Land with the trade monopoly and government functions enjoyed by the East India Company over India during roughly the same period.
 The HBC invested £10,000 in the East India Company in 1732, which it viewed as a major competitor.

 Hudson's Bay Company's first inland trading post was established by Samuel Hearne in 1774 with Cumberland House, Saskatchewan.